bentcooke/pelion-ready-example-j/README.md

     mbed config -G CLOUD_SDK_API_KEY <your-api-key>
     ```

-3. Create the device management update certificate:
+3. Create the device management and update certificates:

     ```
     mbed dm init -d "company.com" --model-name "product-model" -q --force
     ```

-4. Compile and program:
+4. Set the apn for your SIM card/operator in `mbed_app.json`:
     ```
-    mbed compile -t GCC_ARM -m NRF52840_DK
+    "nsapi.default-cellular-apn": "\"YOUR_APN\"",
     ```

-#### Firmware update

-Follow these steps to generate a manifest, compile and perform a firmware update of your device:

-1. Configure the API key for your Pelion account.

-     If you don't have an API key available, then login in [Pelion IoT Platform portal](https://portal.mbedcloud.com/), navigate to 'Access Management', 'API keys' and create a new one.
-Then specify the API key as global `mbed` configuration:
+5. Compile and program(-f):

     ```
-    mbed config -G CLOUD_SDK_API_KEY <your-api-key>
+    mbed compile -t GCC_ARM -m NRF52840_DK -f
     ```

-2. Initialize the device management feature:

-    ```
-    mbed dm init -d "company.com" --model-name "product-model" -q --force
-    ```

-3. Compile the application, include the firware update credentials generated before, merge with the bootloader and program the device:

-    ```
-    mbed compile -t GCC_ARM -m NRF52840_DK -c
-    ```

-4. Open a serial terminal, verify the application boots and is able to register to the Device Management service.
-Write down the `<endpoint ID>`, as it's required to identify the device to perform a firmware update.

-5. Update the firmware of the device through Mbed CLI:
+#### Firmware update

+Assuming your API key was added to your env (Step 2) and the device management credentials were created properly in the project root(Step 3), the following command will generate a manifest, compile and perform a firmware update of your device via Pelion:

     ```
     mbed dm update device -D <Pelion device ID> -t GCC_ARM -m NRF52840_DK